corda/cordapp-trial-framework/docs/bnms_integration.md

 # Business Network Membership Service
+**Update**:
+*We do recommend that Membership service should be a feature already considered In all production application.
+The BNNM CorDapp is deprecated and will not be supported moving forward.
+User is expected to manage and refactor the codes while it is still available to meet your own application requirements.
+If you are working with R3 on a trial, then the assigned solutions engineer will provide the necessary assistance.*
+---
 In order to establish a business network R3 provides a business network membership service (BNMS) as a stand alone application.
 The BNMS allows for the creation of a business network for the trial operator where membership can be approve and revoked.

 A BNMS is required as part of a Cordapp Trial solution.
 R3 will provide guidance on best practice usage of the BNMS.